International relations (1814–1919): The Great War

 Both sides made secret agreements with neutrals to entice them into joining the war in return for a slice of enemy territory after victory was achieved.
 Some land was promised to several nations, so some promises therefore had to be broken.
-That left permanent bitter legacies, especially in Italy.Norman Rich, Great Power Diplomacy: Since 1914 (2002) pp 12-20.
+That left permanent bitter legacies, especially in Italy.
 Blaming the war in part on secret treaties, President Wilson called in his Fourteen Points for "open covenants, openly arrived at".